-In June, my family was invited to explore Field Station: Dinosaurs as part of Media Day.
+Last June, my family was invited to explore Field Station: Dinosaurs as part of Media Day.
 Lucky for my son, it was also Scout Day!
 This is a wonderful opportunity for scouts to explore, discover and learn with friends and family.
-Scout Day takes place twice a year with the next one taking place October 7, 2017.
+Scout Day takes place twice a year with the next one taking place June 9.

 During Scout Day, scouts and their families can enjoy all that Field Station: Dinosaurs has to offer along with additional experiences and hands-on activities.
 The stations set up around the park help scouts to meet certain merit badge and belt loop requirements as well as gain valuable life skills.
 This amazing day is open to Brownies, Girl Scouts, Cub Scouts and Boy Scouts.
 Plus, all scouts who attend in uniform will receive a FREE commemorative patch.